escape/adaptive-creative-framework/README.md

 - LLM + DB: generative + memory loop for semantic grounding
 - Ops: event-driven control of logic, time, and flow ───────────────────────────────────────────────────────────────────────

+## Notes

+[^1]: A dialectical engine that introduces contradiction into the creative loop and synthesizes higher-order states.